Insight

 - Where does somebody still need to chase, route, summarize, or approve it manually?

-- What would visibly improve if that drag was reduced?
+- What would visibly improve if that problem was fixed?

-Pick the milestone the team can actually adopt
+Pick the first step the team can actually adopt

-A strong first move is not the biggest possible opportunity.
-It is the smallest useful milestone the team can adopt without replacing the whole stack or changing every habit at once.
+A strong first step is not the biggest possible opportunity.
+It is the smallest useful change the team can adopt without replacing the whole stack or changing every habit at once.

 That usually means one intake path, one handoff, one approval flow, or one visibility layer rather than a full operating-system rebuild.

-Pair the note with the service page and the workflow pattern it helps explain.
+Pair this note with the matching service page or example.

-The note is more useful when it connects back to a live operating problem, not just a theory about automation.
+The note is more useful when it connects back to a real business problem.

-A concise description of the workflow is enough to decide whether the next move is process cleanup, visibility, automation, or a targeted AI assist.
+A short description of the workflow is enough to decide whether the next move is cleanup, visibility, automation, or targeted AI support.